imbforge/NGSpipe2go/pipelines/RNAseq/README.md

   - ESSENTIAL_ORG: UCSC organism name
   - ESSENTIAL_READLENGTH: read length of library
   - ESSENTIAL_THREADS: number of threads for parallel tasks
+  - ESSENTIAL_ADAPTER_SEQUENCE: adapter sequence to trim with Cutadapt (optional)
+  - ESSENTIAL_BASEQUALCUTOFF: base quality threshold to trim low-quality ends from reads with Cutadapt.
+If *ESSENTIAL_NEXTSEQTRIM* is true, qualities of terminal G bases are ignored.
+To switch off base quality trimming in Cutadapt entirely, set *ESSENTIAL_BASEQUALCUTOFF=0* and *ESSENTIAL_NEXTSEQTRIM=false*.
+  - ESSENTIAL_NEXTSEQTRIM: most Illumina instruments use a two-color chemistry like the NextSeq (exceptions: MiSeq, HiSeq).
+This option accounts for terminal high quality G bases incorporated by faulty dark cycles during base quality trimming with Cutadapt.

 - additional (more specialized) parameter can be given in the header-files of the individual pipeline modules